br3wb0n1k/Multi-AssetExchangeOrBrokerTradingBridge/README.md

-# Multi-AssetExchangeTradingBridge
+# Multi-AssetExchangeOrBrokerTradingBridge
 The code is for sending our blackbox trading signal to various exchanges and brokers (Cryptocurrency, Stocks, Forex etc) for executing trades

-Trading exchanges for our Quant Fund:
+Trading exchanges and brokers for our Quant Fund:

 Cryptocurrency Exchanges:
   1. Waves - (PyWaves) https://github.com/PyWaves/PyWaves